kkm24132/Mentoring_Enablement/README.md

 ## Tutorials_For_Mentoring

-One understand key aspects on CRISP-DM methodlogy, applications / use cases of Machine Learning.
+One must understand key aspects on CRISP-DM methodlogy, applications / use cases of Machine Learning.
 This repository focuses on some tutorials using open datasets.

 ### Industry Use Case scenarios across Machine Learning
-The Use case scenarios across industry for Machine Learning is as follows:

 Banking and Financial Services:
 ```